-121 The Human Body and Disease I 5 HED (55/0) This is the first course of a three-part course sequence in which students examine body structure and functions as well as diseases.
-This includes the analysis and discussion of the anatomy and physiology of the endocrine system, hemodynamic fluid shift, the heart, urinary system, and reproductive system.
+121 The Human Body and Disease I HED 5 (55/0) The first course of a three-part course sequence examining body structure, function and disease.
+This includes an introduction to the organization of the body, mechanism of disease, and discussion of the anatomy and physiology of the integumentary, reproductive and urinary systems.
 Common diagnostic tests/treatments, pharmacological agents, and possible prognoses for common disease processes are included.
-There is no lab segment.
+There is no lab component.

-HED 122 The Human Body and Disease II
+HED 122 The Human Body and Disease II 5 (55/0)

-5 This is the second course of a three-part course sequence.
-This includes the analysis and discussion of the anatomy and physiology of the immune system, the lymphatic system, respiratory system, reproductive system, and musculoskeletal system.
-Sensory, digestive, vascular and skeletal systems will also be covered.
+The second course of a three-part course sequence examining body structure, function and disease.
+This includes the analysis and discussion of the anatomy and physiology of the cardiovascular, immune, lymphatic, endocrine, respiratory, and digestive systems..
 Common diagnostic tests/treatments, pharmacological agents, and possible prognoses for common disease processes are included.
-Prerequisite: HED 121
+There is no lab component.
+Prerequisite: Completion of HED 121 with a minimum grade of 2.0.